svn2github/wp-google-universal-analytics/tags/1.0/readme.txt

 = How can I change Web Property ID? =

-The same way you entered it the first time: Admin > Settings > Google Analytics
+The same way you entered it the first time: Admin > Settings > Google Universal Analytics

 = How can I get support? =